dpi-tta-slides/tech-roles-interviewing/PITCHME.md

 # Initial Screening 📞
 - Assess your basic qualifications, skills, and fit for the position.
 - You might have a phone interview with a recruiter or hiring manager
+- Research the company and write down questions beforehand
 - Use https://shadowing.ai/ to practice

 <!-- this could be a coffee or lunch (especially when from your network)  -->